SturmB/ansible-dotfiles/README.md

 ## In Case of Crash

 Should the Ansible playbook should stop for any reason while running inside the installer script, you'll need to manually `source ~/.profile` before trying to run it manually as in Step 9.

+Remember to restart your shell when it completes successfully.